alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that computes and prints a factorial recursively.
 ## 11-second_biggest.js
 A script that searches the second biggest integer in the list of arguments.
+## 12-object.js
+A script to replace the value 12 with 89 in an object.